How to Develop Healthy Boundaries: 8 Powerful Ways

 “Setting boundaries is an important part of establishing one’s identity and is a crucial aspect of mental health and well-being.
 Boundaries can be physical or emotional, and they can range from being loose to rigid, with healthy boundaries often falling somewhere in between.”

-Since boundaries are a crucial part of healthy relationships, why is it so difficult for us to mind our own business?
+Since boundaries are crucial for healthy relationships, why is it so difficult for us to mind our own business?

 lady with hand up-healthy boundaries